emcuttsy/monoglot-anxiety/content/english/blog/how-to-automatically-track-language-learning-time-using-ios-automations.md

 {{< tweet "1564938702115184640" >}}

-You can outsource the hard work of time tracking to your phone using iOS automations.
+iOS automations can make it practically effortless to track time you spend learning languages using your phone.
+You can essentially outsource the hard work of remembering to operate your time tracking app of choice to your phone.

+This post walks through how to use shortcuts to track language learning using Toggl — but you can use whatever tracker you'd like so long as it is compatible with shortcuts.
+There's a bit of a learning curve to this, but don't worry.
+It's not too bad and I've already made plenty of mistakes testing things out so you don't have to yourself.

 ## Use iOS Shortcuts and Automations to automatically operate a time-tracking app on your phone